Beerburrum Soldier Settlement: History

 Under the provisions of Queensland's 1917 Discharged Soldiers' Settlement Act after having received a qualification certificate from the Land Settlement Committee of the War Council, or from a Land Commissioner, applicants balloted for available selections and, if successful, were expected to pay one year's rent.
 This could either be paid in full at the time of occupation, or by ten equal instalments after taking up residence, in which case interest was added at the rate of four percent per annum.
 They were also expected to remain on the selection for a minimum period of five years, exceptions only being made in extreme cases of "illness, accident, or misfortune".
 From five to ten years the lease could only be transferred to another returned serviceman.
 After ten years the soldier settler was finally free to transfer the lease to any other applicant.
 The Queensland legislation was extended so that all honourably discharged Australian, British, Dominion and Allied ex-servicemen could apply for land.

-The first land ballots were drawn on 6 November 1916 by the Queensland Governor's wife, Lady Goold-Adams.
+The first land ballots were drawn on 6 November 1916 by the Queensland Governor's wife, Lady Elsie Goold-Adams.
 At this time the experimental farm had been in operation for six weeks training nine invalid soldiers.
 By July 1917, 28 returned soldiers had been allotted an area of 760 acres and 54 acres had been cleared, ploughed and planted with pineapples.
 One acre was similarly planted with oranges.
 Altogether 145 acres had been cleared, 11 houses had been erected and 17 farms had been fenced.
 Ringbarking had been completed on a further 100 acres.
 Two huts and eating facilities for 24 men had been erected, as well as a storeroom and quarters for the supervisor at the State Farm.
 In addition, several wells had been sunk, yielding good water.
 The area for township purposes had been reserved and a general store erected.

 By January 1919, 96 soldier settlers were residing on the Beerburrum Soldier Settlement, increasing to 175 in July.
 With dependants, the total population was estimated at 400.
 The number of farms had increased to 379 comprising 14,896 acres and 181 houses had been erected, although 323 portions remained unallotted.
 The State Government had built administration buildings, blacksmith shop, school, school of arts, two stores, two butcher's shops, a barber, bakehouse, six residences for employees, an accommodation (boarding) house, depot store, kitchen, barracks and hospital.
 A branch store had been set up in Glasshouse Mountains township as well.